This article contains my hopes and dreams for the raising up of my future sons. It is written as a letter from me to them.

 In your early years I want to instill a love in you for music.
 I want you to hear the Scripture songs of the “Dough-Nut Man” and the songs of family by Steve and Annie Chapman.
 I desire to hear you humming songs that praise the Lord.
 I would desire that you learn to make music and sing praise to the Lord with your voice or through piano, guitar, or other instruments.
 I desire that you learn to cry out to the Lord through prayer and song in times of joy or sorrow.
 I want to be able to see your face beam with joy at the “William Tell Overture” and your feet stomp with joy at the “Battle Hymn of the Republic.”

 I desire that you will possess a “Protestant work ethic.”
 By this I mean that you learn to love hard work that pursues a great and noble goal.
-That when the time for godly duty calls, be it for your mother, your family, your education, or your country, you will throw yourself into the fry with all your heart, soul, mind and strength.
+That when the time for godly duty calls, be it for your mother, your family, your education, or your country, you will throw yourself into the fray with all your heart, soul, mind and strength.

 I pray that God would grant you a vision.
 By this I mean that God would reveal to you the purpose for which He created you and that you would follow that vision with all your heart.
 For your grandmother, that vision was one of Homeschooling, of raising godly children at home.
 It is my goal to continue that vision in your lives.